 Hello!

-I teach in the area of health promotion, and health as a political and politicised field.
+My research area is pets (the animals we share our lives with) and people, and I teach in the area of health promotion.
 For me 'health promotion' offers creative edges on thinking about health; beyond merely aiming to increase length of life to how we think of health as justice, creativity and thriving.
-I have a particular interest in mental health and wellbeing and the human:animal intersection.
-I term my focus 'salutogenic' (what creates a good life/flourishing?) as versus pathogenic (how do we prevent disease/injury).
+I have a particular interest in mental health and wellbeing, ageing, and human:animal intersections and how these cross species connections impact human health.
+My focus is 'salutogenic' (what creates health?) as versus pathogenic (how do we prevent disease/injury).

 About me